EugeneKrapivin/ComoEngineeringBlogPosts/Long names and paths in Windows.md

 Has this ever happened to you?
 I was working on a project recently where I had to delete files and folders that are nested in deep heirarchies of folders.

 ##### Maximum Path Length Limitation
 Windows limits the length of any path to 260 characters.
 Any more than that will cause file/folder creation problems.
-It is not simple to create deep heirarchies (or just long-named files.
+It's not simple to create deep heirarchies (or just long-named files).
 Sometimes, though, they can be created during the compilation process.

 ##### Scenario
 To do this, first automate the compilation of a Java project.
 When the compilation is done, delete any by-products of the compilation that you don't need.
 If you try to delete the folder after extracting what you need, it won't delete.